-The competition will be held at Montclair State University’s University Hall Conference Center on Friday April 20, 2018.
-Each university will send an undergraduate student team that has developed a startup idea, or had launched a startup, to compete for cash prizes and business services.
-An independent panel of judges evaluated the student teams on the innovativeness and originality of their startup idea, and the quality of a written Executive Summary and oral presentations.
-The contest judges also looked for creative and innovative thinking about markets, products and services.
-The teams were be evaluated on their perceived ability to execute the idea and turn it into a viable, profitable business, and/or venture with significant social value.
+The competition will be held at Seton Hall University’s Bethany Hall Friday April 26, 2019.
+Each university will send an undergraduate student team that has developed a startup idea, or has launched a startup, to compete for cash prizes and business services.
+An independent panel of judges will evaluate the student teams on the innovativeness and originality of their startup idea, and the quality of a written Executive Summary and oral presentations.
+The contest judges will look for creative and innovative thinking about markets, products and services.
+The teams will be evaluated on their perceived ability to execute the idea and turn it into a viable, profitable business, and/or venture with significant social value.

 UPitchNJ’s aim is to highlight the ingenuity and creativity of today’s college entrepreneurs, whom are increasingly launching businesses from their dorm rooms.
 As entrepreneurship educators in New Jersey, we want to provide our entrepreneurial students with a networking forum with other students, mentors and potential investors.